ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 Set Course Content Licensing
 *************************************

-When you create a new course, no license is set.
-You can add a license for your course in the **Schedule & Details** page in Studio.
+When you create a new course, the license is set to **All Rights Reserved**.
+You can change the license for your course in the **Schedule & Details** page in Studio.

 The license options that you select apply to all course content, including videos, unless you explicitly specify different licensing options for your videos.
+Learners see the license at the bottom of all pages in the courseware.

 #.
 From the **Settings** menu, select **Schedule & Details**.